reactjs/react.dev/src/content/reference/react/cache.md

   // ...
 }
 ```
-Each time `WeatherCard` is rendered, a new memoized function is created that will have it's own cache look-up.
-This means, across renders, `getTemperature` is referring to a new memoized function and there will be no cache-sharing, losing the benefit of memoiziation.
+For every render, `WeatherCard` creates a new memoized function that will have its own cache look-up.
+Across renders, `getTemperature` refers to the new memoized function, losing the benefit of cache-sharing and memoization.

 ```js {5}
 import {cache} from 'react';